ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

   Issuer's directory resource, or it can be another Client-configured URL.
 The value of this parameter depends on the Client configuration and deployment model.
-  For example, in the 'Joint Origin and Issuer' deployment model, the Issuer Request URL might be correspond to the Client's configured Attester, and the Attester is configured to relay requests to the Issuer.
+  For example, in the 'Joint Origin and Issuer' deployment model, the Issuer Request URL might correspond to the Client's configured Attester, and the Attester is configured to relay requests to the Issuer.
 - Issuer name: An identifier for the Issuer.
 This is typically a host name that can be used to construct HTTP requests to the Issuer.